handibles/climber/README.md

 ### Metagenomic data (i.e. shotgun)

-Combining all the steps:

   * <a href="documents/shotgun_assembly.html">metagenomic shotgun assembly - cheese and/or chicken data </a>

-  * <a href="documents/shotgun_assembly_raw.html">`raw code only of the metagenomic shotgun assembly` - as above, but less explanation </a>

-The same process as above but separated into the different steps:
+Metagenomic shotgun assembly covers the following steps:

-  0. <a href="/climber/documents/0.setup.html">Setting up your analysis</a>
+  0. <a href="/documents/shotgun_assembly.html#setup-your-environment">Setting up your analysis</a>
-  1. <a href="/climber/documents/1.checkdata.html">Checking your sequence data</a>
+  1. <a href="/documents/shotgun_assembly.html#get-the-sequence-data-check.html">Checking your sequence data</a>
-  2. <a href="/climber/documents/2.seqcleaning.html">Sequencing QC - filtering and trimming your sequences</a>
+  2. <a href="/documents/shotgun_assembly.html#quality-control-check.html">Sequencing QC - filtering and trimming your sequences</a>
-  3. <a href="/climber/documents/3.seqpurity.html">Sequencing QC - purifying your sequences - **not finished**</a>
+  3. <a href="/documents/shotgun_assembly.html#decontaminate-data-check">Sequencing QC - purifying your sequences - **not finished**</a>
+  4. Kraken2 (unwritten)
+  5. Bracken (unwritten)

+A similar workflow is also present in simple, `raw code` (the two workflows will be unified once writing is finished).

+  * <a href="documents/shotgun_assembly_raw.html">`raw code only of the metagenomic shotgun assembly`</a> - as above, but with less explanation

 ### Amplicon data (e.g. 16S)